Jako/CustomRequest/README.md

 ## Translations

-Translations of the package could be done on [Weblate](https://hosted.weblate.org/engage/modx-customrequest/)
+Translations of the package can be made for the [Default Lexicon](https://hosted.weblate.org/projects/modx-extras/modx-customrequest-standard/) and the [System Setting Lexicon](https://hosted.weblate.org/projects/modx-extras/modx-customrequest-system-settings/)